 A few months after I moved to Germany in the summer of 1996, I was living in Frankfurt.
 I walked past a street and some flute music caught my attention.
 I continued down the street.
 At the end of the block, I turned and passing a very small alley, was surprised to hear the same flute.
 Again it had a very enchanting sound as if calling to me, but I walked on.
 At the end of the street, I turned again to head home.
 Once more at the intersection of the cross street, I heard this flute music and was finally compelled to follow it to the source.
 (Spiritual traditions suggest if something comes in threes, best to react.)

-This very nice looking man was singing and playing.
+This very nice-looking man was singing and playing.
 As I listened, he looked at me to acknowledge the fact I was there as everyone else was walking by.
 I dropped a few coins and continued to listen to his uplifting music.
 He finished and he asked if I had a match to light a cigarette.
 We began a conversation about nothing in particular, but one of those connections that seem to be instantly based on trust, respect, and spirit.
 He told me he was from Columbia, South America, now lived in Amsterdam with a Dutch girlfriend who was at the hotel sleeping after their long trip.
 After 10 minutes we parted and I went home.

-The next day, I was walking in the main pedestrian area of Frankfurt, turned a corner and ran right into my new friend, Camillo and his girlfriend Ellen.
+The next day, I was walking in the main pedestrian area of Frankfurt, turned a corner, and ran right into my new friend, Camillo, and his girlfriend Ellen.
 We were so delighted to see each other again and so soon after our first meeting.
 We all decided to go to an outdoor cafe to have something to drink and talk.
 We spent the next 3 hours enjoying each other, the stories of our lives, our passions as well as our fears.
-As I often do in these sort of situations, I offered some insights about what I felt.
+As I often do in these sorts of situations, I offered some insights about what I felt.
 For Camillo, in addition to the beauty and tenderness in his music, there was also much anger and it felt strongly connected to his father.
 We talked about this, we both had tears come up, we laughed together and were angry together at the way fathers treat sons both in general and our own personal stories.
 Finally, it was time to go.
 I invited them to join in one of my yoga weekends and they invited me to visit with them in Amsterdam.

 I had 6 false starts getting to Amsterdam to teach yoga, so when it finally looked like I was going to go it seemed like a dream.
 I called and left a message for Ellen and Camillo on the machine.
 She called back a few days later and said that she and Camillo would be available to meet me after my yoga seminar.
 I went with my host in Holland, a nice man named Eric, who came to Santa Fe over 2 years ago wanting to be a yoga teacher.
 He ended up in my class and insisted that I teach him how to be a Kundalini Yoga teacher.
 After 4 months, I agreed, and that was my first teacher training.